 - check the settings, run a test and if everything is ok you’re done!

 As per your feedback, we can change those steps in the near future but the underline concept will remain the same: install the SMTP addon to replace the internal SMTP feature.

 Even if our SMTP addon works perfectly, you may prefer to install a general SMTP plugin in your site.
 That solution redirects all emails sent by your blog via your preferred SMTP, which should be even the recommended choice.

-So, if you install and SMTP plugin, disable our SMTP addon and/or our SMTP (old) delivery feature: Newsletter will send all email using your SMTP plugin.
+So, if you install a SMTP plugin, disable our SMTP addon and/or our SMTP (old) delivery feature: Newsletter will send all emails using your SMTP plugin.

 When could make sense to have an SMTP plugin and our SMTP addon both active

-If you need to send only the Newsletter related message with an SMTP and all other message by mean of another SMTP, you can keep our addon active: Newsletter will use it for every sent email (newsletters and service messages).
+If you need to send only the Newsletter related message with an SMTP and all other messages by means of another SMTP, you can keep our addon active: Newsletter will use it for every sent email (newsletters and service messages).

-GMail requires and oAuth 2 authentication to send email with a gmail account.
-We do not support this option, hence you can install a third arty plugin which support it.
+Gmail requires and oAuth 2 authentication to send an email with a gmail account.
+We do not support this option, hence you can install a third party plugin that supports it.